PROACT Huntington

 The 50,000 square foot school of pharmacy program includes a variety of learning environments, including active learning classrooms, simulation learning labs, administrative offices, and research space.
 The classrooms were designed with moveable furniture, demountable walls and built-in technology for maximum flexibility.
 The research labs, previously siloed, are now co-located into one large space to encourage research partnerships.
 Quiet study pockets are located at various instances in the building.
 Some smaller learning spaces were designed to multi function as study rooms after school hours – maximizing efficiency while providing for all needs in the building.
 On all floors, the learning spaces and administrative spaces are organized along a primary causeway with writable surfaces and seating to maximize collaboration and engagement between faculty, students and staff.

-Marshall Health Teays Valley
+Marshall Health Network Arena

 Marshall Health renovated an existing office building to expand their services to the Teays Valley community in 2017.